dequelabs/axe-core-gems/README.md

     Then the page should be accessible within "#testme" excluding ".excludeme"

+#### Running only certain tests

+To perform a check for a tagged set of rules:

+    Then the page should be accessible for tag "wcag2a"

+Tagged sets of rules can also be checked against portions of the page:

+    Then the page should be accessible within "#testme" for tag "wcag2a" Then the page should be accessible excluding ".excludeme" for tag "wcag2a" Then the page should be accessible within "#testme" excluding ".excludeme" for tag "wcag2a"

 #### Passing custom options

 To perform checks that are more complex than what's built in to the matchers:

     Then the page should be accessible with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"

+Custom options can also be checked against portions of the page:

+    Then the page should be accessible within "#testme" with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"
+    Then the page should be accessible excluding ".excludeme" with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"
+    Then the page should be accessible within "#testme" excluding ".excludeme" with options "{rules:{'ruleId1':{enabled:false},'ruleId2':{enabled: false}}}"